nikolaydubina/jsonl-graph/README.md

 }
 ```

-## Why?

-[JSONL](https://jsonlines.org/) is a perfect fit for storing graphs
+Why [JSONL](https://jsonlines.org/)?
+It is a perfect fit for storing graphs:

-- can append new nodes and endges by concatenating files
+- can append new nodes and edges by concatenating files
 - nodes and edges can have any data
-- schemaless
+- schema-less
 - any subset of lines is a valid graph

 ## Examples

+Website TODO: link here

+TODO: screenshot here

 To illustrate, I am using data from [import-graph](github.com/nikolaydubina/import-graph).
 If you pass color scheme, then values will be colored.
 ```bash